Skip to main content

 4. Reliable.
 Explicit, well-defined uses, and the safety, security, and effectiveness of such capabilities will be subject to testing and assurance within those defined uses across their entire life cycles.

 5. Governable.
-Capabilities to fulfill their intended functions while possessing the ability to detect and avoid unintended consequences, and the ability to disengage or deactivate deployed systems that demonstrate unintended behavior.
+Capabilities to fulfill their intended functions while possessing the ability to detect and avoid unintended consequences, and the ability to disengage or deactivate deployed systems demonstrating unintended behavior.

 Reference: Office of the Under Secretary of Defense for Policy (OUSD) (2023, January 25).
 DOD DIRECTIVE 3000.09, Autonomy in Weapon Systems.
 Retrieved from https://www.esd.whs.mil/DD/.

 When acquiring software, DoD Components shall follow DoD’s Reference Zero Trust Architecture (ZTA).
-Zero Trust is the term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users, assets, and resources.
+Zero Trust is the term for an evolving set of cybersecurity paradigms moving defenses from static, network-based perimeters to focus on users, assets, and resources.

 DoD Components shall meet requirements included in DoD Manual 8400.01 (Accessibility of Information and Communications Technology).
 This set of requirements helps ensure new IT systems and instructional content meet or exceed requirements of Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C 794d).
 Section 508 requires agencies to ensure that individuals with disabilities have access to and use of information, communication technologies, and data comparable to the access and use afforded to individuals without disabilities.
 Standards and methods for development and testing distributed learning systems for Section 508 compliance are available at Section 508.gov .